ollie314/workbench/README.md

 - Donate: [SuperCowPowers](http://www.supercowpowers.com/#about)

 #### Pull Requests
-If you going to make a pull request on the workbench repository:
+If you're going to make a pull request on the workbench repository:

 - You're awesome
 - Use the 'develop' branch for small changes